enpiicom/wp-plugin-enpii-base/dev-docs/11-how-wp-app-initialize.md

    - If the environment is not in CLI mode, the `Enpii_Base_Helper::perform_wp_app_check()` method is used to verify that the necessary extensions and WordPress application setup steps are in place.
 If the check fails, the process exits early.

 2. **Register Redirect Action**:
-   - The setup process begins by registering a redirect action using `static::register_setup_app_redirect()`.
+   - The setup process begins by registering a redirect action using `Enpii_Base_Helper::register_setup_app_redirect()`.
 This method ensures that users are redirected to the appropriate setup page.
    - This action is added to the `ENPII_BASE_SETUP_HOOK_NAME` hook, with `Enpii_Base_Helper::maybe_redirect_to_setup_app()` as the callback function.
 The priority of this action is set to `-200`.

 3. **Register WP App Setup Hooks**:
-   - Next, the necessary hooks for the proper setup of the WP App are registered via `static::register_wp_app_setup_hooks()`.
+   - Next, the necessary hooks for the proper setup of the WP App are registered via `Enpii_Base_Helper::register_wp_app_setup_hooks()`.
    - This method ensures that the WP App instance is loaded during the setup process by adding an action to the `ENPII_BASE_SETUP_HOOK_NAME` hook, using `\Enpii_Base\App\WP\WP_Application::load_instance()` as the callback function.
 The priority of this action is set to `-100`.

 4. **Signal WP App Fully Loaded**:
-   - Finally, the method `register_wp_app_loaded_action()` is called to signal that the WP App has fully loaded after all necessary setup actions are completed.
+   - Finally, the method `Enpii_Base_Helper::register_wp_app_loaded_action()` is called to signal that the WP App has fully loaded after all necessary setup actions are completed.
-   - An action is added to the `\Enpii_Base\App\Support\App_Const::ACTION_WP_APP_LOADED` hook, with `static::handle_wp_app_loaded_action()` as the callback function.
+   - An action is added to the `\Enpii_Base\App\Support\App_Const::ACTION_WP_APP_LOADED` hook, with `Enpii_Base_Helper::handle_wp_app_loaded_action()` as the callback function.
 This function initializes the Enpii Base WordPress plugin by calling `\Enpii_Base\App\WP\Enpii_Base_WP_Plugin::init_with_wp_app()` with the plugin slug, directory, and URL parameters.

 ## Summary

-The `Enpii_Base_Bootstrap` class provides essential methods to initialize and configure the Enpii Base framework within a WordPress environment.
-It manages different setups for CLI and web modes, ensuring that the application is correctly configured and ready for use.
+The `Enpii_Base_Helper` class offers essential methods to initialize and configure the Enpii Base framework within a WordPress environment.
+It handles the setup for both CLI and web modes, ensuring proper configuration of WordPress application hooks, redirects, and actions.
+Additionally, it includes static helper methods that support the functionality of the Enpii Base plugin.